4 Great Reasons to Slow Down Your Cardio Workout

 But there is a scenario where slowing down and backing off makes complete sense: to improve your health and meet your fitness goals.

 People have been led to believe that workouts only “work” if they’re akin to an Olympic-level experience.
-But going all in every time can be counterproductive, says Bill Hartman, co-owner of Indianapolis Fitness and Sports Training and author of All Gain, No Pain.
+But going all in every time can be counterproductive, says physical therapist Bill Hartman, co-owner of Indianapolis Fitness and Sports Training and author of All Gain, No Pain.

 It leads to an overstressed system, which hurts your fitness gains and energy levels, and increases your likelihood of getting sick and experiencing pain.